clustermin/fastcron/src/content/blog/free-cron-job-services.md

 In that case, you can try a free, online cronjob service.

 What is a **cronjob service** (web cron)?
-Basically, they run your cronjobs by visting your cronjob URL at an interval.
+Basically, they run your cronjobs by visiting your cronjob URL at an interval.
 For example, to run **wp-cron.php** every 5 minutes, just set up a cronjob to [https://example.com/wp-cron.php?doing_wp_cron=1](/tutorials/wp-cron)